 Along with the small stuff, pack up fragile possessions like knick-knacks, picture frames, mirrors, and lamps.
 Special boxes exist for mirrors and picture frames.
 Lampshades and their bases should be dismantled and wrapped separately to prevent breakage.

 When you start packing clothing, launder any dirty items and then sort clothing.
 Whatever items are out of season should be packed and tucked away.
 Fold clothing before packing and purchase wardrobe boxes for those pieces you don’t want wrinkled or cannot be easily folded.
 Store shoes and bedding in the bottom of those boxes or as padding for boxed items or in between boxes and/or furniture, says About.com.
 It’s suggested that you place bedding in sealed plastic bags first.
 Keep shoes in their original boxes if possible.
 If you disposed of the boxes, do not layer anything other than bedding or soft materials on top to prevent damage.

 Decide what can be disassembled in your bedroom and see if you’re up to the challenge or must wait for the moving company to handle it.
 If you’re comfortable doing so, disassemble the bedframe.
 Dresser drawers should be emptied or sealed shut, but do the movers a favor and remove the drawers’ contents to eliminate extra weight.
 When you’ve completed those tasks, move the furniture out if you have the room.

 Curtains and Carpets

 If you have area rugs, vacuum or shake them out and then roll them up.
-Clean curtains before removing them and either hang in wardrobe boxes or wrap them up and fold for storage in moving boxes.
-Before completely vacating the bedroom, give it a quick clean up.
+Clean curtains before removing them and either hang in wardrobe boxes or wrap them up and fold them for storage in moving boxes.
+Before completely vacating the bedroom, give it a quick clean-up.